spawaskar-cora/cora-docs/docs/user-guide/modules/isotopes/isotopes.md

 Isotopes can be an important step in the identification process of missing persons.
 If your project chooses to use Isotope analysis as part of your identification process then you have come to the right place.
 Here you will learn more about the Isotope module in CoRA.
-A critical first step is to cut a sample of the speciemn for Isotope analysis and then assign a sample number to it for tracking purposes and after you get results from your Isotope lab you can capture Isotope information here to create a Isotope Profile for further analysis.
+A critical first step is to cut a sample of the specimen for Isotope analysis and then assign a sample number to it for tracking purposes and after you get results from your Isotope lab you can capture Isotope information here to create a Isotope Profile for further analysis.

 ### Create a Isotope Sample

-The Isotope sample and Profile are assocaited with a specimen, so you must first choose a specimen for which you want to create a Isotope sample for.
+The Isotope sample and Profile are associated with a specimen, so you must first choose a specimen for which you want to create a Isotope sample for.
 You can choose a specimen by navigating to the specimen screen from either the specimen search results screen or from any data table row that has a specimen link on it.
 All search and reports screens have specimen links on them.
 Simply click these links to navigate to the specimen view/edit screen.
 Once on the specimen screen you can navigate to the Specimen